khangnguyenhuu/vnpr-rag/README.md

 - docker-compose version 2.18.1.
 - Cuda 12.1 (or maybe lower but at least 11.8).
 I have tested this pipeline on amazon EC2 instance g4dn.2xlarge with 16GB vRAM Tesla T4 GPU, 8 vCPUs, 32GB memory, maybe you could use an smaller instance with low vRAM (8GB maybe goodfit depend on token length you use).
-- I have also tested it without gpu, you can replace docker-compose with file docker-compose-cpu to use cpu version, it work fine but slower than gpu version.
+- I have also tested it without gpu, you can replace docker-compose with file docker-compose-cpu or docker-compose-mac to use cpu or mac version, it work fine but slower than gpu version.

 # Getting Started
 **1. Clone the repository:**